Writing for Online Reading — How Long Is Too Long?

 When your read on a screen, your eye finds its point of interest and fixes on that point.
 Scrolling down the page, helps you to maintain your focus on the page even as you search for the next point of interest.
 That’s what the experts mean when they say that Internet readers scan the web pages they read.
 There’s more to it than that, but reading while scrolling is a big part of scanning.

-Some web gurus claim that scrolling indicates the short attention span of the reader.
+Some web gurus claim that scrolling shows the short attention span of the reader.
 However, online readers are regular folks who bring their normal attention spans to your content.
 Your topic draws their attention.
 How you format your content, holds it.

 Give Your Readers a Chance to Click.

-Have you ever accidentally right-clicked or clicked on a link when you didn't mean to click?
-Your fingers didn't get a mind of their own.
+Have you ever right-clicked or clicked on a link when you didn’t mean to click?
+Your fingers didn’t get a mind of their own.
 They just had the itch to click.
 Turn that itch to your advantage.

 - Create a list.